Composite Hybrid Inflation : Primordial Black Holes and Stochastic Gravitational Waves: Background evolution

 As a reference, we illustrate the inflaton trajectory in Figure~\ref{fig:trajectory}, while in Figure~\ref{fig:slowrollparameter} (left) we plot the slow-roll parameter $\epsilon$, showing that it remains small over the whole trajectory.
-Initially, starting from $\chi \ll f_\chi$, the inflaton stays in the valley defined by $\phi=0$, where the pion potential is dominated by the $\delta_{1}$ term.
+Initially, starting from $\chi \ll f_\chi$, the inflaton stays in the valley defined by $\phi\simeq0$, where the pion potential is dominated by the $\delta_{1}$ term~\footnote{{$\phi_{i}$ is a heavy field during the inflationary period, therefore quickly resides to the VEV, making the initial value $\phi_{i}$ dependence of observables negligible.}}.
 Essentially, this defines a first evolution phase corresponding to single-field inflation.
 As the $\delta_2$ term becomes more relevant, it passes through a saddle point in the potential, where the inflaton experiences a tachyonic instability leading to an exponential growth of the isocurvature perturbations.
 The inflaton then falls down into the valley dominated by the $\delta_{2}$ term, mixing the isocurvature and curvature fluctuations, then rolls down in the $\chi$ direction, again into an effective single-field regime.
 Accordingly, we can divide the inflationary dynamics into 3 stages determined by the effective masses of $\chi$ and $\phi$, i.e. $m_{\chi}^2=V_{,\chi\chi}$ and $m_{\phi}^2=(f_\chi/\chi)^2V_{,\phi\phi}$.
 As an illustration, we show in Figure~\ref{fig:slowrollparameter} (right) the masses as a function of $\mathcal{N}$.
-Henceforth, the three stages are defined as: \begin{itemize} \item Stage~1 [$m_{\chi}^2<m_{\phi}^2$]: The inflaton rolls stably along the $\phi=0$ potential valley along the $\chi$ direction.
+Henceforth, the three stages are defined as: \begin{itemize} \item Stage~1 [$m_{\chi}^2<m_{\phi}^2$]: The inflaton rolls stably along the $\phi\simeq0$ potential valley along the $\chi$ direction.
 The large pion mass is due to the $\delta_1$ term, and this phase of inflation can be understood as an effective $\chi$-driven slow-roll.
 This phase terminates when the inflaton reaches the saddle point $(\chi_c, \phi_c)$, which can be obtained through $\left.V_{,\phi\phi}\right|_{\phi=\phi_c,\chi=\chi_c}=~0$ and $V_{,\phi}=0$.
 This yields:

 This point was used to terminate inflation in \cite{Cacciapaglia:2023kat}.

 \item Stage~2 [$m_{\chi}^2>m_{\phi}^2$]: A tachyonic phase starts beyond the saddle point $(\chi_c,\phi_c)$ due to a negative mass squared for the pion field.
 Hence, the inflaton trajectory makes a turn in the field space to the $\phi$ direction and start to slow-roll along $\phi$-direction until the minimum of the $\phi$ potential is reached.
 At the end of Stage~2, the inflaton becomes massive and oscillates around the local potential minimum, being stabilized at $\phi\sim\phi_0$ given by